 - feta cheese

 Preheat oven to 350 degrees.
-Coat both sides of the bread with olive oil, cut it up into cubes and place on a baking sheet in a single layer.
+Slice bread and coat both sides with olive oil, cut slices into cubes and place on a baking sheet in a single layer.
 Sprinkle with salt and pepper and bake for about 20 minutes until golden.
 Remove from the oven and allow to cool.

 Peel cucumber, halve it and cut into slices.
 Dice seeded yellow pepper and red onion.
 Halve tomatoes and chiffonade basil.
 Toss all together along with the olives.